+Optional attribute Description

+DetachZonePath If disabled, the Zone agent skips detaching the Zone root during zone resource offline and clean.
+DetachZonePath is enabled (1) by default.

+Type and dimension: boolean-scalar

+Default: 1

+Example: 0

+ForceAttach If disabled, the Zone agent attaches the ZonePath without the -F option during zone resource online.
+ForceAttach is enabled (1) by default.

+On Solaris 11, the ForceAttach attribute must be set to 0 for zones created on shared storage.

+Type and dimension: boolean-scalar

+Default: 1

+Example: 0

+DeleteVCSZoneUser If enabled on a non-secure cluster Zone agent deletes the VCS Zone user created for password-less communication between local-zone and global zone, during offline and clean entry points DeleteVCSZoneUser is disabled by default.

+Type and dimension: boolean-scalar

+Default: 0

-Optional attribute Description AttachOptions Specifies the option that the agent uses while attaching the zone.
-In Solaris 11.3, if you migrate a zone from one global zone to another, the active Boot Environment (BE) in the zone is different from the one that was active before the zone failed over.
-To seamlessly failover a zone, use the following options: -x attach-last-booted-zbe -x deny-zbe-clone Type and dimension: string-scalar Example: -x attach-last-booted-zbe -x deny-zbe-clone Note: If you use the command line, add the % sign to escape '-'.
-Example: hares -modify Zoneres AttachOptions "%-x attach-last-booted-zbe -x deny-zbe-clone"
+AttachOptions Specifies the option that the agent uses while attaching the zone

+In Solaris 11.3, if a zone is migrated from one global zone to another, the active Boot Environment (BE) in the zone is differen from the one that was active before the zone failed over.
+Therefore, for a zone failover to work seamlessly, use -x attach-last-booted-zbe -x deny-zbe-clone.

+Type and dimension: string-scalar

+Example :-x attach-last-booted-zbe -x deny-zbe-clone

+Note: If you use the command line, add the % sign to escape '-'.

+Example: hares -modify Zoneres AttachOptions "%-> attach-last-booted-zbe -x deny-zbe-clone"